- What are prenatal screening tests?

 UCSF also offers and recommends an additional screening option:

-- Individuals pregnant with more than two fetuses
+- Pregnant with more than two fetuses

 - Positive.
 The fetus has an increased risk for a specific condition.